Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display overview map/README.md

 ## Additional information

-This sample uses the overview map toolkit component, which requires the [ArcGIS Runtime Toolkit for Swift](https://github.com/ArcGIS/arcgis-maps-sdk-swift-toolkit).
+This sample uses the overview map toolkit component, which requires the [ArcGIS Maps SDK for Swift Toolkit](https://github.com/ArcGIS/arcgis-maps-sdk-swift-toolkit).

 ## Tags